AmaDeAlwis/w1898943_FYP/README.md

 Graph neural network (GNN)

-These models can be changed in future since the model establishments are ongoing
+These models can be changed in future since the model establishments are ongoing.

 Methodology